cpm-cmake/CPM.cmake/README.md

 On the other hand, if `VERSION` hasn't been explicitly specified, CPM can automatically identify the version from the git tag in some common cases.
 `GIT_TAG` can also be set to a specific commit or a branch name such as `master`, however this isn't recommended, as such packages will only be updated when the cache is cleared.

+`PATCHES` takes a list of patch files to apply sequentially.
+For a basic example, see [Highway](examples/highway/CMakeLists.txt).

 If an additional optional parameter `EXCLUDE_FROM_ALL` is set to a truthy value, then any targets defined inside the dependency won't be built by default.
 See the [CMake docs](https://cmake.org/cmake/help/latest/prop_tgt/EXCLUDE_FROM_ALL.html) for details.

 If an additional optional parameter `SYSTEM` is set to a truthy value, the SYSTEM directory property of the subdirectory added will be set to true.